dougblack/dougblack.io/markdown/metaclasses.md

 Never.

 I'm serious.
 If you really need to use one, you likely already know you know it.
-99% of the time plain old fashioned inheritance can you get you there just fine with infinitely lower complexity.
+99% of the time plain old fashioned inheritance can get you there just fine with infinitely lower complexity.
 While metaclasses are definitely fun to think about and play with, they're just not that fun to have to pick apart when entering a new codebase for the first time.

 When I started at Twilio, we had a pretty important codebase whose design seemed to hinge upon the magic of metaclasses.
 As a result, the core of the project always had a bit of a black-box feel to me and the other engineers tasked with working on it.
 At first, I thought it was cool--getting to work on a project that used such an esoteric part of Python made me feel smart, clever, and modern.
 Over time, however, I began to realize that it was doing more harm than good to our mental understanding of the project, and started to question if it was even necessary.

 Eventually, I opened up a pull request that removed the metaclasses entirely.
 My coworkers excitedly +1'd and we merged.

 Metaclasses are way cool, but just aren't worth it.